 7. Conflicting Disabilities

 The university will work with qualified individuals with disabilities who request accommodations to identify a solution that serves those with disabilities who have competing needs.
 Individuals who are adversely impacted by the presence of an animal due to a disability must submit documentation of their condition to the appropriate office for consideration when requesting reasonable accommodations.
 Students are required to submit documentation to the Disability Services office and apply for services.
 Employees would submit documentation and accommodation requests to the Human Resources/Payroll department.
 Visitors should contact the sponsoring/hosting department.
-Consult the ADA Coordinator in the Office of Equity, Diversity and Global Outreach if accessibility questions surface.
+Consult the ADA Coordinator if accessibility questions surface.

 8. Dispute Resolution Procedure

 In the event of a dispute or disagreement about a disability determination, appropriateness of an accommodation, service quality, or an animal restriction, a student should confer with the Disability Services Director.
 The student would follow the dispute resolution procedure on the Disability Services webpage.
-If the student remains dissatisfied after following the dispute resolution procedure, he or she may contact the ADA Coordinator in the Office for Equity, Diversity, and Global Outreach to discuss the matter and file a formal equal opportunity grievance, if desired.
+If the student remains dissatisfied after following the dispute resolution procedure, he or she may contact the ADA Coordinator to discuss the matter and file a formal equal opportunity grievance, if desired.

-An employee with a dispute or disagreement would confer with a staff member in the Office of Human Resources/Payroll and if the concern is not resolved, he or she may contact the ADA Coordinator in the Office for Equity, Diversity, and Global Outreach to discuss the matter and file a formal equal opportunity grievance, if desired.
+An employee with a dispute or disagreement would confer with a staff member in the Office of Human Resources/Payroll and if the concern is not resolved, he or she may contact the ADA Coordinator to discuss the matter and file a formal equal opportunity grievance, if desired.

 A visitor with a dispute regarding the use of a service or assistance animal at NDSU should contact the sponsoring/hosting department.
-If the concern is not resolved contact the ADA Coordinator in the Office for Equity, Diversity, and Global Outreach.
+If the concern is not resolved contact the ADA Coordinator.

-Students, employees and visitors have the option, at any point, to consult with the ADA Coordinator/Vice President for Equity, Diversity and Global Outreach regarding concerns about possible discriminatory conduct.
+Students, employees and visitors have the option, at any point, to consult with the ADA Coordinator regarding concerns about possible discriminatory conduct.

 9. Responsibility of University Community Members Regarding Service or Assistance Animals